 Two worthy finalists

 Both teams thoroughly deserved their place in the final.
 Mahlsdorf beat BFC Preussen in the semi-final in a real cup thriller after extra time.
-BFC Dynamo celebrated their first appearance in the final since 2021, beating VSG Altglienicke 3:2 after extra time in a semi-final that was close for long stretches.
-Matchwinner Rufat Dadashov, who secured their place in the final with a penalty in the 113th minute, emphasized that the team is now preparing intensively for the final: "If you're in the final, you want to win it!"
+BFC Dynamo celebrated their first appearance in the final since 2021, defeating VSG Altglienicke 3:2 after extra time in a semi-final that was close for long stretches.
+Matchwinner Rufat Dadashov, who secured their place in the final with a penalty in the 113th minute, emphasized that the team is now preparing intensively for the final: "When you're in the final, you want to win it!"

 How the Mahlsdorf team will fare against them will be revealed on Saturday at 12:30 pm.
-The winner of the match will not only be able to lift the national cup, but also the coveted ticket for the first round of the 2025/26 DFB Cup.For Mahlsdorf, it would be the biggest sporting event in the club's history to date.
+The winner of the match will not only lift the national cup, but also the coveted ticket for the first round of the 2025/26 DFB Cup.For Mahlsdorf, it would be the biggest sporting event in the club's history to date.
 BFC knows the big stage of the DFB Cup only too well.
 In the recent past, the club has faced VfB Stuttgart, 1.
 FC Köln and FC Schalke 04, among others.

 Watch the final live

 Even though the Mommsenstadion is already sold out, the final can be watched live digitally.
 The match will be streamed live on Sportschau.de and in the ARD media library.
-There will also be a conference on ARD with all of the national cup finals.
+There will also be a conference on ARD with all the national cup finals.
 Lars Becker will commentate on the Berlin final in the live stream, while Christian Dexne will report from the Mommsenstadion in the TV conference.

 "The amateur final day has long since become a public holiday for everyone"